agneym/json-formatter/.github/CONTRIBUTING.md

 Come back once in a while and check for review comments if any.

+## Notes

+If you have any other questions, feel free to add a comment to the respective issue, [ping me on Twitter](https://twitter.com/agneymenon) or send a mail.

 _Once again, Thanks for taking the time and effort._